© American Institute of Chemical Engineers

 Color Reproduction Charges.

 Authors will be asked to pay a color reproduction charge for the publication of color figures appearing in the print journal.
-The charge for color publication is $850 for the first figure on a page and $150 for each additional figure on that page.
+The charge for color publication is $700 per figure.
 All color figures will be published in color online at no charge.

 Software and format.